Pentesting is not just for enterprise: Why SMBs are the real targets

 Ignoring the threat of the dark web is perilous.
 Proactive measures are essential to safeguard valuable business assets.
 Understanding this hidden realm helps SMBs fortify their defenses against it.

-What is Pentesting?
+What Is Pentesting?
 Demystifying the Process for SMBs

 • Planning: Establish goals and scope of the test